Production Scale Separators & Extraction Platforms

 Loss of productivity

 LLE in batch requires a reactor to have enough space to add the liquid phase used for the extraction.
-Hence when a reaction is followed by an extraction, only half (or less) of the reactor volume is actually used for the reaction.
+Hence when a reaction is followed by a solvent extraction, only half (or less) of the reactor volume is actually used for the reaction.
 This substantially reduces the productivity of a reactor, at least by a factor of 2.

 Loss of time when performing multiple extractions